-EMPLOYEE ACCOUNTS RECEIVABLE
+COLLECTING EMPLOYEE ACCOUNTS RECEIVABLE 8293.2

-(Revised 03/12)
+(Revised 10/2020 and renumbered from 8776.7)

-GC section 19838 requires reimbursement to the state of overpayments made to employees.
+Government Code section 19838 requires reimbursement to the state of overpayments made to employees.

 Employee overpayments can arise from Office Revolving Fund (ORF) salary and travel advances and payroll warrants issued by the State Controller's Office (SCO).
 Refer to SAM section 8116.1 for additional collection procedures regarding travel advances.
 For the purposes of this section, an amount owed to the state by an employee (an AR) is the equivalent of an overpayment.
-Accordingly, the collection procedures described below should, to the extent applicable, be employed to collect AR due from state employees.
+The collection procedures described below should, to the extent applicable, be employed to collect AR due from state employees.

 The following procedures and policies will be followed when collecting employee overpayments:

-Departments will notify employees (in writing) of overpayments and provide them an opportunity to respond.
+Employee Overpayment Notification: Agencies/departments will notify employees (in writing) of overpayments and provide them an opportunity to respond.
 The overpayment notification should include at least the following items:

 Amount due;

 Pay period affected if overpayment relates to salary;